vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_list_view_intro.html.md

         android:text="@string/no_tweet_found" /&gt;</strike>
   <span class="highlight">&ltListView
         android:id="@+id/tweetList"
-        android:layout_width="fill_parent"
+        android:layout_width="match_parent"
-        android:layout_height="fill_parent" >
+        android:layout_height="match_parent" >
   &lt;/ListView&gt;</span>
   .
 </pre>

 * Add the highlighted code in TweetListActivity.java.
-The variables are declared in the class but outside onCreate function.
+The variables are declared in the class but outside onCreate method.
 Inside onCreate, the ListView is populated.
 Remember that findViewById(R.Id.tweetList) should be called after setContentView(R.layout.activity_tweet) is called else the ListView will not be found.

 `TweetListActivity.java`